Skip to content

 bash

-• Interactive commands are blocked (vim, nano, less, etc.)
+• Interactive commands (editors, pagers, interactive rebases) are blocked

-• Shell backgrounding (&) is rejected — use run_in_background instead
+• Shell backgrounding (&) in the command string is rejected

 • Output is line-buffered (stdout and stderr multiplexed)